Ayomikunoguntola/Northwind-Traders-Sales-Report-/README.md

 ## Data Modelling
 ---
+In order to perform my analysis, I had to create a relatinship between thw tables.
+Whil Power BI automatically creates a relationship, I had to ensure that the Star Schema model wasin use and in order to do that, I need to make sure that there was a central fact table which is the order table and connect it to the various dimenension table using the primary key.
 <img width="943" alt="Nothwind Data Model " src="https://github.com/user-attachments/assets/3812e4de-8f90-49f5-a63c-7884e831d19b">

 ## Data Visualization
 ---
 <img width="769" alt="Northwind Dashboard " src="https://github.com/user-attachments/assets/197dcca4-142d-42f4-a1f2-7460d4f6c0a9">